What's a Peritonsillar Abscess?

 Peritonsillar abscesses usually happen as a complication of tonsillitis, when the infection spreads from a tonsil into the space around it.
 Fortunately, these kinds of abscesses are uncommon because doctors use antibiotics to treat tonsillitis.

-Tooth or gum disease and smoking can increase a person's chances of developing an abscess.
+Periodontal (gum) disease and smoking can increase a person's chances of developing an abscess.

 What Are the Signs of a Peritonsillar Abscess?